 Given the remote location of the park and the lack of road access to the park, dining options are very limited.

-The town of Gustavus has several restaurants which are open during the season when the park is open.
+The town of Gustavus has several restaurants open during the season when the park is open.
 There are also markets and delis in town where you can buy your own food if you want.
 Gustavus is approximately 10-15 minutes away from the visitor center, outside the boundaries of the park.

 Inside the park, there is only one dining option, and that is the Glacier Bay Lodge Restaurant.
 The restaurant is not cheap, but the views are the best you will find in almost any national park.